 11. Keep as much as possible online

 Wherever possible, keep your systems online.
-For example, continue sending intake forms via your practice management tool such as SimplePractice, and collect payments via online credit card processors.
+For example, continue sending intake forms via your practice management tool, and collect payments via online credit card processors.

 If you need to give clients a handout, consider sending it to them electronically as a PDF after session instead.